behu-kea/first-semester-java/topics/02 - basics/variables-operators-expressions.md

 ````
 Software development
 The best subject ev-er
-Learning ”Java” is the most fun you can have
+Learning "Java" is the most fun you can have
 2 + 2 = 5;
 ````

+You have to Google to figure this question out!

 ### Exercise 4

-Compute and print the result of `(9.5 * 4.5 - 2.5 * 3) / (45.5 - 3.5)`
+Compute first in hand the result of `(9.5 * 4.5 - 2.5 * 3) / (45.5 - 3.5)`

+Now compute and print the result in Java

 ### Exercise 5

-A mile is 1.609 kilometers.
-Compute the result of 19 kilometers
+Compute how many miles 19 kilometers are